Medieval philosophy: Natural philosophy

 In natural philosophy and the philosophy of science, medieval philosophers were mainly influenced by Aristotle.
 However, from the fourteenth century onward, the increasing use of mathematical reasoning in natural philosophy prepared the way for the rise of science in the early modern period.
 The more mathematical reasoning techniques of William Heytesbury and William of Ockham are indicative of this trend.
 Other contributors to natural philosophy are Albert of Saxony, John Buridan, and Nicholas of Autrecourt.
-See also the article on the Continuity thesis, the hypothesis that there was no radical discontinuity between the intellectual development of the Middle Ages and the developments in the Renaissance and early modern period.

 Logic

-The great historian of logic I. M. Bochenski regarded the Middle Ages as one of the three great periods in the history of logic.
+The historian of logic I. M. Bochenski regarded the Middle Ages as one of the three great periods in the history of logic.
 From the time of Abelard until the middle of the fourteenth century, scholastic writers refined and developed Aristotelian logic to a remarkable degree.
 In the earlier period, writers such as Peter Abelard wrote commentaries on the works of the Old logic (Aristotle's Categories, On interpretation, and the Isagoge of Porphyry).
 Later, new departments of logical enquiry arose, and new logical and semantic notions were developed.
 For logical developments in the Middle Ages, see the articles on insolubilia, obligations, properties of terms, syllogism, and sophismata.
 Other great contributors to medieval logic include Albert of Saxony, John Buridan, John Wyclif, Paul of Venice, Peter of Spain, Richard Kilvington, Walter Burley, William Heytesbury, and William of Ockham.